ophub/amlogic-s9xxx-armbian/build-armbian/README.md

 The required firmware will be automatically downloaded from the [ophub/firmware](https://github.com/ophub/firmware) repository to the `common-files/usr/lib/firmware` directory.

-## documents

-This is where the Armbian usage documentation is stored.

 ## kernel

 Create a folder corresponding to the version number under the `kernel` directory, such as `stable/5.10.125`.
 Multiple kernels create directories in sequence and put the corresponding kernel files into them.
 Kernel files can be downloaded from the [kernel](https://github.com/ophub/kernel) repository, or you can [customize the compilation](../compile-kernel).
 If the kernel files are not manually downloaded and stored, the script will automatically download from the kernel repository during compilation.